chinguyennguyen/chinguyennguyen.github.io/_pages/research.md

 I study the effect of early voting rights in local elections for immigrants, exploiting the discontinuity for people arriving around the cutoff of three years to an election year.
 I found no significant improvement in long-term economic integration measures.

-**Machine Learning Models for Voter Turnout Prediction**
+**Improving Voter Turnout Prediction**

-I build machine learning models to predict individual voting behavior using Swedish population voting records.
+I build XGBoost models to predict individual voting behavior using Swedish population register data (2018-2022).
 I analyze prediction heterogeneity across geographic regions and demographic characteristics to identify key drivers of turnout.

 ---